-IN Carta SINAP uses pre-trained base models to reduce the requirement for large amounts of annotated ground truth data.
+The IN Carta SINAP module uses pre-trained base models to reduce the requirement for large amounts of annotated ground truth data.
 This saves time and reduces the amount of data required for a model to be accurate.
-If a model is a good match for the target of interest, the fine tuning will only require a small number of annotated images to be added to a training set.
+If a model is a good match for the target of interest, the fine tuning only requires a small number of annotated images to be added to a training set.

-Where the structure of interest is dissimilar to images used to train a model, the performance of the model may be sub-optimal.
+When the structure of interest is dissimilar to the images used to train a model, the performance of the model may not be optimal.
 In this case, you can re-train an existing model to suit their application.

-Re-training a model using IN Carta SINAP adopts an iterative approach, where you add more annotated ground truth data until the model accurately differentiates the target from the background.
+Re-training a model using the IN Carta SINAP module adopts an iterative approach, where you add more annotated ground truth data until the model accurately differentiates the target from the background.
 This takes longer than fine-tuning and requires more data in the training set.
-Timing and size of training set is highly variable and is dependent on how different the structures are to the base model, and how complex the problem is.
+Timing and size of the training set is highly variable and is dependent on how different the structures are to the base model and complexity of the problem.

-In either case, when you are satisfied with the performance of the model, it can be saved and applied to the full data set.

-The saved model will also be available as a pre-trained model for subsequent use in other experiments, as shown in the illustration.
+In either case, when you are satisfied with the performance of the model, you can save and apply it to the full dataset.
+The saved model will also be available as a pre-trained model for subsequent use in other experiments, as shown below.